 The Skyrail was Myla’s favourite attraction in Kuranda and in fact our entire trip to Cairns.
 She was so excited about being so high in the sky, she was giggling with excitement the entire time.

 The journey to or from Kuranda on the Skyrail takes around 90 minutes which allows time to explore the 2 stops along the way.

 Ticket prices start at $51 per adult and$25.50 per child.
-There are a range of packaged options including entry into a variety of the attractions in Kuranda and a combined journey with the Kuranda Scenic Railway.
-Check the Skyrail Rainforest Cableway website for all the options.
+There is a range of packaged options including entry into a variety of the attractions in Kuranda and a combined journey with the Kuranda Scenic Railway.
+Click here to see the range of Skyrail Rainforest Cableway options avaialble.

 The Australian Butterfly Sanctuary is the largest butterfly flight aviary and exhibit in the Southern Hemisphere.
 The sanctuary is home to over 2000 butterflies from a variety of species and is one of the top things to do in Kuranda.

 The Kuranda Butterfly Sanctuary is located in the heart of Kuranda and is about a 10-minute walk from the Kuranda train and Skyrail or you can take the free shuttle into the village and walk from there.

 It’s quite an experience being able to get up so close to the gorgeous colourful little butterflies.
 We spent around 30 minutes looking around the butterfly sanctuary.

 If you are visiting Rainforestation, there is a shuttle that runs regularly throughout the day between the 2 parks.
 You can purchase tickets for the shuttle at either park.

 Entry is $19.50 for adults or $9.75 for kids.
 For discounted tickets by them in advance here via Klook or if you plan on visiting other parks such as Rainforestation, Birdworld and / or Kuranda Koala Gardens, it is best to purchase a combined ticket.